autotntfan/BIP/Midterm/README.md

 We can find that the yellow plane,which is mapped from point(4,6),doesn't interact other planes at previous point (1,2,1).
 The result implies that points lie on a parabola must interact at a point in the hough space.

+# BIP_midterm_know.m BIP_midterm_unknow.m
+'''BIP_midterm_know.m''' is used to check whether a selected point lies on the parabola whose parameters are your input ones.
+'''BIP_midterm_unknow.m''' is used to check whether three selected point lies on the parabola whose parameters are unknow.
+Both '''BIP_midterm_know.m''' and '''BIP_midterm_unknow.m''' roughly estimate the result,there accuracy are much less than '''ParabolicHoughtransform'''.